Houston Spinal Cord Injury Attorneys

 A spinal cord injury can bring immense financial and emotional challenges.
 Extensive medical bills for tests and treatment, combined with the inability to work, can make it increasingly difficult to stay financially stable.
 If your injury was caused by someone else’s negligence, you may be entitled to financial compensation to secure your future.

-At Arnold & Itkin, we are dedicated to advocating for those who have been wrongfully injured.
+Our Houston spine injury lawyers are dedicated to advocating for those who have been injured.
 If you or a loved one has suffered paralysis or a spinal cord injury due to someone else’s actions, we are here to help.
 Our experienced team can help you identify the responsible parties and seek the compensation you deserve for the hardships you’ve endured.
 With over $20 billion recovered for our clients, including record-setting verdicts, we have a proven track record of success.
 You can rely on us to fight tirelessly to secure the best possible outcome for you and your family.

 Common Questions